 Italian Studies at Boston University offers a comprehensive undergraduate preparation in the fields of Italian language, literature and culture.

-Dennis Costa, a specialist in Comparative Literature, teaches courses on the earliest poetry in Italian and a two-semester seminar on Dante’s Commedia, as well as courses on Petrarca, Renaissance literature, and on the humanist movement in the Renaissance.
-Nancy Harrowitz teaches courses on 19th and 20th century Italian literature, on the Italian novel, on literature and film during/in response to the fascist period, and on Primo Levi, and is a specialist in Holocaust studies as well.
-Senior Lecturer Claretta Tonetti teaches courses on Italian film and on aspects of contemporary Italian culture.
-Rita Coté, Senior Lecturer and Head of the Italian Language Program, teaches writing and the study of 19th and 20th century Italian culture.
-Our courses in advanced language and Italian culture (Italian media, Italian film) on the Boston campus are supplemented by the curriculum of our study abroad program (CIES/Center for Italian & European Studies) in Padova in coordination with the Universita’ degli Studi di Padova.
+The Section Head of the Italian Studies Program, Professor Nancy Harrowitz, teaches courses on 19th and 20th century Italian literature, on the Italian novel, on literature and film during/in response to the fascist period, and on Primo Levi, and is a specialist in Holocaust studies as well.
+The overall coordinator, Laura Brusetti McGinn, teaches all levels of Italian language courses as well as 300-level topics courses.
+Claretta Tonetti teaches courses on Italian film and on aspects of contemporary Italian culture.
+Rita Coté teaches writing and the study of 19th and 20th century Italian culture.
+Our courses in advanced language and Italian culture (Italian media, Italian film) on the Boston campus are supplemented by the curriculum of our study abroad program (CIES/Center for Italian & European Studies) in Padova in coordination with the Universita’ degli Studi di Padova